Esri/data-collection-dotnet/docs/index.md

 Editing a many-to-one related record is permitted and follows certain rules.
 To edit a many-to-one related record, the user can tap or click the arrow in the related record row.
 The app runs a query for all of the relationship's related records and presents the options in a `ComboBox`.
 Selecting a new related record stages that record to be saved, should the user save their changes.

-If the related record has not been selected and the many-to-one relationship is composite, the popup will not validate.
+If the related record has not been selected and the many-to-one relationship is composite, the pop-up will not validate.
 Conversely, if the relationship is not composite, the related record can be kept empty.
 If the related record has been selected, the app does allow the user to change the related record to a different one.
 Note, the combo box does not allow a user to deselect a many-to-one related record once it has been selected.

 ## Leveraging ArcGIS